NAPLAN test window

 |

-Year 3 students do a paper-based writing test (on day 1 only)
+Year 3 students must do the writing test on paper on day 1 only.

-Years 7 and 9 must start on day 2 (schools must prioritise completion of writing across days 2 and 3 only)
+Years 5, 7 and 9 writing tests must start on day 1.
+Schools must prioritise completion of writing on day 1, with day 2 only used where there are technical or logistical limitations.

 |